EnsembleProjects/datalabs/README.md

 cover a wide range of possibilities, e.g. exploratory investigations of datasets, learning about innovative statistical techniques, developing an understanding of particular application areas, or integrating different modelling approaches.

-The basic premise here is to start with the idea of a (very) simple Soil Sensor DataLab built as a containerised application and then developed for production as a cloud-native application.
+The basic premise here is to start with the idea of a (very) simple generic DataLab built as a containerised application and then developed for production as a cloud-native application.

 It is hoped that as well as documenting the steps taken I can also reflect on the pros and cons of various decisions en-route.

-#### A Digital Twin DataLab
+#### A Generic DataLab

-A [Digital Twin](https://en.wikipedia.org/wiki/Digital_twin) DataLab has been chosen because it raises some interesting architectural questions for the system due to the digital twin data layer.
+A [Digital Twin](https://en.wikipedia.org/wiki/Digital_twin) DataLab has been chosen because it raises some interesting architectural questions for the system due to the digital twin data integration layer.

 So, what is the purpose of this Digital Twin Datalab?
-I think just to explore the characteristics of the streaming sensor data using a variety of techniques.
-As it develops, this will become more precise over time.
+I think just to explore the characteristics of modelled data, historical observations, streaming sensor data and simulation using a variety of techniques.
+The idea is to describe a generic DataLAb from an architectural perspective that would then be specialised for a specific application domain.

 However, a real objective of this work is to document (and reflect upon) the approach used to move from a traditional software architecture to a cloud-native architecture.